Niemeyer in the academic spotlight

 The apparent simplicity of the work of Oscar Niemeyer (1907–2012) obscures his hard work and many reflections on architecture.
 Understanding his career requires a practiced eye and profound analysis.
 To account for this complexity, which the master liked to downplay, many researchers have tried very hard to understand how Niemeyer’s highly personal universe worked.
 The result of these efforts led to a series of studies by academics who dedicated themselves to contextualizing the curves and arches in the history of architecture.
 They concluded that few architects have changed the syntax of the profession as much as Oscar Niemeyer.
 Pesquisa FAPESP brings together some of the most representative works on the master.

 This is a task the architect himself left to his colleagues.
 “When I give a lecture, I start by saying that I don’t want to influence anyone.
 I list my works, the problems I encountered, how I proceed with the architecture and what I do.
 The rest is up to them,” he said.
 The universities got the message.
-One of the most prolific scholars of the master is Roberto Segre, a professor at the Federal University of Rio de Janeiro (UFRJ) and author of, in addition to other studies, Paradojas estéticas de um Niemeyer definitivo (Aesthetic Paradoxes of a Definitive Niemeyer) (2008).
+One of the most prolific scholars of the master is Roberto Segre, a professor at the Federal University of Rio de Janeiro (UFRJ) and author of, among other studies, Paradojas estéticas de um Niemeyer definitivo (Aesthetic Paradoxes of a Definitive Niemeyer) (2008).
 “He brings together all of Le Corbusier’s principles of structural logic, the importance of nature and landscape, and the significance of history and tradition, which are complemented by the rationality needed to solve the architectural problems of the work.
 After studying the terrain, the cost, the materials and the relationship with the urban or natural setting, an idea arises, the final innovative proposal that merges intuition and rationality,” writes Segre.
 “He reinvented modern architecture.”

-Professor Julio Katinsky, of the University of São Paulo School of Architecture and City Planning (FAU-USP) and author of Caminhos do desejo: desenhos de Oscar Niemeyer na FAU-USP (Paths of Desire: Oscar Niemeyer drawings at FAU-USP) (2007), agrees that Niemeyer’s architectural career trajectory transcends the internal and external limitations of creating architecture.
+Professor Julio Katinsky of the University of São Paulo School of Architecture and City Planning (FAU-USP) and author of Caminhos do desejo: desenhos de Oscar Niemeyer na FAU-USP (Paths of Desire: Oscar Niemeyer drawings at FAU-USP) (2007) agrees that Niemeyer’s architectural career trajectory transcends the internal and external limitations of creating architecture.
 “There is no shortage of comments in Niemeyer’s essays on what is meant by beauty and the tasks imposed on contemporary architects.
 But, as we have said, we will never arrive at a valid and lasting definition for his concept of beauty,” noted the study Técnica e arte na obra de Niemeyer (Technique and Art in the Work of Niemeyer) (2007).
 “Moreover, his work as an architect — along with revealing a remarkable consistency beginning with the works prior to Pampulha, but then showing us that a germ of the future architect was already in them — also reveals to us an architect that throughout his life, always knew how to creatively incorporate the innovations of his time.
 He adhered to a process of ongoing self-creation and renewal, from his first published works to those that are still coming out today.”

 The theme of recurrence also drew the attention of Edson Mahfuz, a professor at the Federal University of Rio Grande do Sul (UFRGS) and author of O clássico, o poético e o erótico: método, contexto e programa na obra de Oscar Niemeyer (The Classic, the Poetic and the Erotic: Method, Context and Program in the Work of Oscar Niemeyer) (2011).
 In the essay “Cinco razões para olhar com atenção as obras de Oscar Niemeyer (Five Reasons to Look Carefully at the Works of Oscar Niemeyer),” Mahfuz analyzes the principal features of the architecture of Brasilia’s creator.
 “One of the most striking characteristics of Niemeyer’s work, what sets it apart from the work of 99% of other architects, is that it has a strong sense of formal identity.
 This quality comes from the presence of clear formal structures based on the organization of his designs, the use of basic forms in configuring their constituent elements and the fact that the number of elements in his designs is always limited,” writes Mahfuz.
 “These characteristics define a highly plastic work, easy to understand and remember — and therefore having highly symbolic power — which never yielded to the temptation to make extravagant designs in an era classified by some as Neo-Baroque,” he says.